What we know about the Morocco earthquake - KESQ

 Rescue operations are still ongoing.
 “We are out in the streets with authorities as they try to pull the dead from the rubble.
 Many many people were transported to hospital in front of me.
 We are hoping for miracles from the rubble” he said.

-In Marrakech some residents spent the night in the streets, afraid to return to their homes.
+In Marrakech, some residents spent Saturday night on the streets, afraid to return to their homes.
 Others fled the city altogether.
-There have been warning of aftershocks.
+There have been warnings of aftershocks.

 Morocco’s government said it had activated all available resources to tackle the quake and urged people to “avoid panic.”